raspberrypilearning/retraining-model/en/step_3.md

 --- task ---
 Now run all the code and see how good the model's predictions are!

 You can run all the code by opening the `Runtime` menu and choosing `Run all`.
+The first time you do this, it might take a while, because your program will have to download a lot of data both for the training dataset and the model itself.
 --- /task ---

 ![The 'File' menu in Google Colab, with 'Save a copy in Drive' highlighted.](images/dog_prediction_original.png)